berndporr/ECG-GUDB/README.md

 from ecg_gudb_database import GUDb
 ```

-### Load the data into theh GuDb class (this contacts github and loads the data)
+### Load the data into the GuDb class

+The constructor loads the ECG data of one subject and one experiment from github
 ```
 ecg_class = GUDb(subject_number, experiment)
 ```
-where subject number is from 0..24 and experiment is 'sitting', 'maths', 'walking', 'hand_bike' or 'jogging'.
+where `subject_number` is from 0..24 and `experiment` is 'sitting', 'maths', 'walking', 'hand_bike' or 'jogging'.

-### Retreive the ECG data
+### Retrieve the ECG data
+The data is available as numpy arrays.
 The sampling rate is 250Hz for all experiments (`ecg_class.fs`).
+we have recorded Einthoven and from a chest strap.

 #### Einthoven
 ```